 Manchester-based record label owner, radio and television presenter

-Talent of all kinds thrives in Manchester.
+Talent of all kinds thrive in Manchester.
 The city is full of innovation, creativity and spark, a place to get inspired.

 Ever since the Manchester International Festival was launched in 2007, the city has championed the arts, and today it can hold its own with any city in the world.

-There’s always a hugely eclectic mix of theatre, poetry and performance going on, and more music venues per 100,000 people than anywhere else in the country.
+There’s always a hugely eclectic mix of theatre, poetry and performance going on.

 Chinatown and the halal supermarkets make it feel like home for international students